FluroAsh/AshleyThompson_T1A3/README.md

     $ ./run.sh

 To execute either of these commands your current directory must be `src`.

+In order to login to the application you can use the username: `Admin` and password: `foobar123`.
+Happy movie hunting! 🥳
 ## Dependencies
     $ ./install-dependencies
 This will install the required gems for the application to run without errors.